vericred/vericred-go/docs/NetworksApi.md

 # **ListNetworks**
-> NetworkSearchResponse ListNetworks($carrierId)
+> NetworkSearchResponse ListNetworks($carrierId, $page, $perPage)

 Networks

 A network is a list of the doctors, other health care providers, and hospitals that a plan has contracted with to provide medical care to its members.
+This endpoint is paginated.

 ### Parameters